top of page

 Endometrial cancer

-There is a risk in women who have a uterus who use systemic estrogen (oral, patch or gel estrogen) NOT vaginal estrogen, without also using progesterone or a progestin to protect the endometrial lining
+There is an increased risk in women who have a uterus who use systemic estrogen (oral, patch or gel estrogen) if they do not also use progesterone or a progestin to protect the endometrial lining.

 Breast Cancer risk